peak/s5cmd/README.md

 ## Single command invocation

 Single commands are also supported with the `s5cmd [command [params]]` syntax.
-If this syntax is used, only two workers are launched.
+If this syntax is used, two workers are launched by default.

 ## Supported commands